spikelynch/holiday/eurovision/doc/Eurovision_Lightshow_1.md

 Eurovision Lightshow 1
 ======================

-This is the first of three blog posts detailing an incredibly daggy
+This is the first of three posts detailing an incredibly daggy
 project: setting up a string of programmable LED lights as a lightshow for my Eurovision housewarming party, using a Raspberry Pi as the controller.
 The most generally useful part of it is the second post,